binaryphile/binaryphile.github.io/_posts/2020-01-12-determining-the-location-of-your-script-in-bash.md

 HERE=$({ cd "$(dirname "$BASH_SOURCE")"; cd -P "$(dirname "$(readlink "$BASH_SOURCE" || echo "$BASH_SOURCE")")"; } >/dev/null; pwd)
 ```

-For a simpler version which gives an absolute path but doesn't allow you
+For a simpler version which returns a normalized absolute location for
-to symlink to the script itself, here's the less-recommended version:
+the file:

 ``` bash
 HERE=$(cd -P "$(dirname "$BASH_SOURCE")" >/dev/null; pwd)
 ```

+The down-side to that one is that it won't properly resolve if the file
+is actually a symlink to a file in another directory.

-If you don't care about absolute pathnames and just want something you
+If you don't care about a normalized absolute pathname to your file,
-can remember, again no symlinking:
+i.e. a relative pathname is ok, this is the simplest:

 ``` bash
 HERE=$(dirname "$BASH_SOURCE")
 ```

-That last one is for when you won't be changing working directory before
+That one is for when you won't be changing working directory before
-using the value and you don't care how it looks when printed.
+using the value, and when you don't care how the path looks when printed.

 The Long Way Round
 ------------------